The Peg Trousers Tutorial

 *Optional: Edge stitch on the top pocket bag for a cleaner finish.
 Remember to catch the seam allowance on the wrong side.

 6. Align the bottom pocket bag and pocket bag facing.
 Stitch and finish the raw edges.

-7. Align the bottom and top pocket bag.
+8. Align the bottom and top pocket bag together, matching the curve of the pocket.
 Stitch and finish the raw edges.